Looking for fun facts about running? Then you have come to the right place.

 Running Fact – 3.
 The Fastest Marathoner

-Unless you’ve been living under a rock for the past few years (or perhaps sprinting so fast you missed the news), you’ve probably heard of Eliud Kipchoge.
+Unless you’ve been living under a rock for the past few years, then you should know of Eliud Kipchoge.

 Running Fact – 4.
 The Fastest Runner

-Usain Bolt, often referred to as the Jamaican Bolt of Light, is undeniably the fastest runner in the world.
+Usain Bolt, the Jamaican Bolt of Light, is the fastest runner in the world.

-This Jamaican sensation has left an indelible mark in the world of sprinting, holding the world record in the 100-meter dash with an astonishing finish time of 9.58 seconds and the 200-meter dash with a remarkable 19.19 seconds.
+The Jamaican sensation holds the world record in the 100-meter dash at a staggering finish time of 9.58 second and the 200-meter dash at 19.19 second.

 Running Fact – 5.
 The Marathon Legend

-The marathon distance is actually inspired by the Legend of Pheidippides, a Greek messenger who famously ran approximately 25 miles to deliver the news of the Greek army’s victory over the invading Persian forces in 490 B.C.
+The marathon distance itself is inspired by the Legend of Pheidippides, a messenger who run roughly 25 miles to announce the victory of the Greek army over the invading Persian forces in 490 B.C.

-However, shortly after completing this incredible feat and delivering the momentous news, the Greek messenger tragically collapsed and died of exhaustion.
+Shortly after delivering the news, the Greek messenger collapsed on the floor and died of exhaustion.

 Running Fact – 6.
 The Exact Distance

-But why the extra 0.2 miles?
-Well, those additional 385 yards were added inside the stadium to accommodate a special request from the royal family.
-The finish line was positioned in front of the royal family’s viewing box as a gesture of respect and honor.
+Why the .2?
+The extra 385 yards were added inside the stadium to appease the royal family by placing the finish line in front of the royal family viewing box.

 Running Fact – 7.
 Slowest Marathoner

-Have you ever considered that finishing a marathon in five hours might be slow?
-Well, how about completing the race in 54 years, eight months, six days, 5 hours, and 32 minutes?
+Think clocking a marathon in five hours is slow?
+How about finishing the race in 54 years, eight months, six days, 5 hours, and 32 minutes?

-That’s precisely how long it took the Japanese runner Shizo Kanakuri to complete the 1912 Stockholm Olympics marathon.
-Initially, Kanakuri dropped out of the race and was invited back to finish it some 50 years later, earning himself a unique place in marathon history.
+That’s exactly how long it took the Japanese runner Shizo Kanakuri to finish the 1912 Stockholm Olympic.
+The Japanese runner drops out of the race than was invited back to finish it after some 50 years later.

 Running Fact – 8.
 The Wheelchair World Record

-The world record for the wheelchair marathon is held by Thomas Geierspichler, who achieved a staggering time of one hour, 40 minutes, and 7 seconds during the 2008 Beijing Olympics.
+The world record for the wheelchair marathon is held by Thomas Geierspichler at a staggering speed of one hour, 40 minutes, and 7 seconds at the 2008 Beijing Olympics.

 Running Fact – 9.
 Youngest Boy Marathoner